anamatoso/NeuroSlice/docs/source/index.rst

 Welcome to Neuroslice
 =====================

-**Neuroslice** is a Python package for brain tumor segmentation using the YOLOv11m model on MRI FLAIR data.
+**Neuroslice** is a Python package for brain tumor bounding box detection using the YOLOv11m model on MRI FLAIR data.

 Overview